Aromatherapy for Insomnia and Problems Sleeping

 Insomnia can impact our well being and the quality of our lives.
 The frustration of not being able to get a good night's sleep can make the situation worse.
 Hectic lifestyles, stress, depression, physical illness and working unusual schedules can all be root causes for insomnia.

 Aromatherapy cannot cure insomnia or its root cause, but using calming and relaxing essential oils before your intended bedtime can potentially help you fall asleep faster and stay asleep until your intended wake-up time.
-Of course, if you have an ongoing, serious sleep disorder, you should see your health professional to discuss your situation and gain treatment for the root cause of your insomnia.
+If you have an ongoing, serious sleep disorder, you should see your doctor oa a qualified health professional to discuss your situation and gain treatment for the root cause of your insomnia.

 If you suffer from occasional insomnia or sleep issues and want to try ideas that may help you fall asleep faster, consider the following aromatherapy tips:

 Aromatic Cotton Ball by Bedside: